etolbakov/excalidocker-rs/README.md

 ## Usage
 ### Docker image
 🐳 `excalidocker` is available as a [Docker image](https://hub.docker.com/r/etolbakov/excalidocker/tags).
 Convert docker-compose files without hassle.
-Use as a Github action for documentation, presentations, ADRs what have you.
+Use as a Github action step for documentation, presentations, ADRs what have you.
 The sky is the limit.

-Convert a local file:
+Convert a _local_ file:

  ```sh
 docker run --rm --pull always \